 Gargling

-Physically Removing The Stones Yourself
+Physically Removing Tonsil Stones Yourself

 If gargling doesn’t work, you can attempt to remove the stones using different tools.

-Some people will use their fingers, but this can be unclean and unsafe.
+Some people use their fingers, but this can be unclean and unsafe.
 Therefore, this method of removal is not recommended.
 Instead, you may prefer using a cotton swab, provided it is clean and unused.
 In addition, the soft tip can push the stones out of your tonsils, where you can spit them out of your mouth.

 See a Medical Provider

 What if I Keep Getting Tonsil Stones?
+Are Tonsil Stones Harmful?

-Tonsillectomy –
+Tonsillectomy

 Secondly, you may have to undergo a procedure known as cryptolysis.

-Laser or Coblation Cryptolysis to Treat –
+Laser or Coblation Cryptolysis to Treat

 Different types of cryptolysis exist, but they serve the same purpose: to smooth out your tonsils.

 This medically reviewed surgery will eliminate the pockets and craters in irregular tonsils, making it harder for stones to form.
-It’s less extreme than a tonsillectomy, but most dentists won’t recommend it unless your tonsils stones severely impact your life.
+It’s less extreme than a tonsillectomy, but most dentists won’t recommend it unless your tonsil stones severely impact your life.

 How Do I Prevent Tonsil Stones?